Bread80/Datapoint2200/README.md

 Board A1.
 Not transcribed.

-Processor:
+Processor
 ---
 Board A5: The processor itself.

 * AddressRegister: The address register (counter).
 * AddrRegAndStackControl: Controls reading data into the address register and program counter, incrementing the program counter, and the stack.
 * ALU: The ALU and carry flag.
 * ARegister: The A register and I/O bus.
 * Flags: The flags (other than carry) and conditional jump/call/return handling.
 * InstrDecdoing: Instruction decoding.
 * IRegister: The instruction register and register decoding.
 * Processor: The main overview.
 * Registers1: The H and L registers and data bus logic.
 * Registers2: The B, C, D and E registers.
 * Stack: The stack and stack pointer, and memory card selection.
 * Timing: Fetch-execute cycle, memory word sync, HALTing and running, clocking and miscellaneous.